 Despite having very traceable origins there is still a percentage of the population that insist that Slenderman is a real supernatural menace.
 Like all good made up urban legends Slenderman taps into an existing zeitgeist of supernatural horror.
 Slenderman stands on the shoulders of the legends of the nebulous shadow people, doppelgangers form the world of dreams that wish to take over the lives of those living in the waking world.
 Also to back up the Slender mythos a creature called Der Großmann was created to give it a seemingly historical context.
 Slenderman was photshoped into pictures of sixteenth century woodcarving to make it seem older than it real was.

 Recently there has been a lot of crime associated with Slenderman.
-At least two stabbing and an attempted arson, this year alone.
+At least two stabbing and an attempted arson, this year alone (ed note this story was first published in 2014) .
 Victor Surge has expressed sorrow for that refuses to do interviews on this disturbing trend.
-It should be states that the young girls who participated in this were defiantly mentally unstable.
+It should be stated that the young girls who participated in this were defiantly mentally unstable.
 It is unfair to say they were driven to these crimes by a belief in Slenderman.
 I feel the same way about these as I do about the UFO cult Heaven Gate suicides.
 Someone took something I see as an entertaining piece of cultural folklore and brought it to a dangerous level.
-I do not think that there is anything innately evil or dangerous in the belief of Slenderman or UFO, but that all things taken to extreme can become dangerous.
+I do not think that there is anything innately evil or dangerous in the belief of Slenderman or UFOs, but that all things taken to extreme can become dangerous.

 Number Five: Mothman.
 Those of you that saw the movie the Mothman Prophecies probably remember the part when this academic tells the John Keel character (Called John Kline in the movie) that the Mothman is an ancient messenger spirit.
 Let’s just get this out there, the name Mothman was made up by an anonymous news service copy editor in an attempt to draw parallels between what was going on in Point Pleasant West Virginia and the popular Adam West TV show Batman.